NCAR/tiegcm-docs/docs/source/tiegcmrun/parameters.rst

     - **Prompt:** Additional settings or env variables
     - **Description:** Any extra PBS directives or environment variables to be set.

-Pleiades System Configuration
+Pleiades System Parameters
 """"""""""""""""""""

-Basic Configuration
+Basic Parameters
 ''''''''''

 **PBS Queue Name**